-Figure 3-7 and Figure 3-8 show the MIPI D-PHY core clock diagrams for UltraScale+ families.
+The following figures show the MIPI D-PHY Controller clock diagrams for UltraScale+ families.
 The MIPI D-PHY TX core takes core\clk as an input and generates the necessary clocks from the MMCM.
 The clkoutphy signal from the PLL is used in the BITSLICE\CONTROL of the PHY block in native mode.